An SEO Primer

 The meta-tags are used to tell search engines about your site.
 The title meta-tag briefly describes the page name.
 The description meta-tag is used to provide a brief summary of your website.
 The alt text is used within the HTML code to describe the appearance and function of an image.
 The file name of the webpage is the name of the file saved on the server.
 Real text is the text that's visible to the user and also seen in the source code.
 Text in images, video, or code that is seen only by visitors, but is not seen in the source code is not considered real text in this sense.
 Ideally, your primary keyword should be included within the first 100 words or so of the webpage, but also organically sprinkled throughout the page with other keywords.

+Search engines can be used to increase traffic to a web page.
+The best way to do this is to focus on the effective use of keywords or keyphrases within well-written text.
+A keyword or phrase is any search engine readable text that indicates the focus or topics covered by a webpage.
+Keywords are most effective when they are used several times in various ways on a page.
+Your keywords can be repeated in several different places within the underlying page code.
 If your Web page’s content is optimized for keywords, it will perform better in search engines.
 However, the keywords on your Web page should not be used as tricks.
 They should be natural and part of the content of your Web page.

 Avoid Keyword Stuffing